 There are four environmental corridors at Dublin airport, one for every runway direction.
-For both the first half of 2017 and 2018, 99.5% of the aircraft stayed within these corridors.
+For the first half of 2019, 99.3% of the aircraft stayed within these corridors.
+This is a 0.2% decrease in track adherance from the same period in 2018.